danielcodes/kendama-collection/README.md

 ## TODOS

+* Start looking into Instagram's API
+* Page needs some redesign now that it is functional
 * Replace images with shots of your own
-* Start looking into Instagram's API
-* Can delete through client side, make change on the backend
 * Handle error in a better manner, making sure form is completed, etc
-* Do a filesystem operation that deletes the image

 ## Things I have learned